jorgeucano/ngxuploader/README.md

 ## Consuming your library

-Once you have published your library to npm, you can import your library in any Angular application by running:
+You can import your library in any Angular application by running:

 ```bash
 $ npm install ngxuploader